 Are You Eligible for Survivor Benefits?

 If someone who received Social Security benefits passes away, their family members may be eligible for some Social Security survivor benefits.
-When possible, the Social Security Disability benefits lawyers at Babut Law Offices, PLLC, help survivors secure Social Security benefits and avoid the extra burden of finding financial support after a loved one passes.
+When possible, the Social Security Disability benefits lawyers at William C Babut PC, help survivors secure Social Security benefits and avoid the extra burden of finding financial support after a loved one passes.

 We have law offices throughout southeast Michigan, including offices in Ypsilanti, Taylor, Adrian and Jackson.
 To reach our Social Security lawyers near you, call (734) 485-7000.

 Who Is Eligible for Social Security Survivor Benefits?